How do I play the game?

 How can I get my community involved?

 There are a few different ways you can get your community using QuestaGame.
-If you want your community playing the game, then consider signing up for a biodiversity gaming package. or hosting a local bioQuest competition.
+If you want your community playing the game, then consider signing up for clan (see 'Playing as a Group - Clans'), or hosting a local bioQuest competition.
 If your community want to help identify what our players a finding, while earning your organisation donations, then consider becoming one of our many conservation partners.

 My community has many groups.
 Can I have multiple clans, one for each group?